michaelgira23/swarms/README.md

 The ultimate node.js client for controlling Bitcraze Crazyflie 2.0 drones

+Warning: This projects is currently unstable and going under heavy active development.
+Check back later as the project matures!

 # Motive

 There were too many outdated and undocumented node.js libraries out there for programming Crazyflies.
 This package's goal is to fix that.